 The young athletes are motivated from the beginning of their careers to do their best and make a name for themselves just like the athletes before them.
 Seeing their country fetching gold at the Olympics is a moment of pride for any country.

 This serves as a great motivation for these athletes to achieve excellent results for their country.
-From the school level, Jamaicans are encouraged to pursue a career of their choice.
+From the school level, Jamaicans are encouraged to pursue a career of their choice, giving them more options than simply athletics.
 They are quickly noticed if they have any potential on the tracks.